-Governor And His Family Owe Millions In Mining Violations, Despite Promises To Pay
+W.Va.
+Governor's Family Owes Millions In Mining Violations, Despite Promises To Pay

 West Virginia Gov. Jim Justice promised to wipe out his family's debt from mine safety violations when he ran for governor in 2016.
 Instead, that debt has more than doubled since NPR first reported on it in 2014, amounting to millions of dollars.